cosmos/cosmos-sdk/UPGRADING.md

 ### Migration to CometBFT (Part 2)

-The Cosmos SDK has migrated to CometBFT since v0.47, as its default consensus engine.
+The Cosmos SDK has migrated in, its previous versions, to CometBFT.
-Some functions have been renamed to reflect the naming change, following an exhaustive list:
+Some functions have been renamed to reflect the naming change.

+Following an exhaustive list:

 * `client.TendermintRPC` -> `client.CometRPC`
 * `clitestutil.MockTendermintRPC` -> `clitestutil.MockCometRPC`